vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 30 / The Quest for the Pāśupata Weapon 593

-that the eastern and western faces of the architrave tell a continuous story, the story of Arjuna and his quest for the Pāśupata Weapon.
-The other element is this weapon itself.
+that the eastern and western faces of the architrave tell a continuous story, the story of Arjuna and his quest for the Pāśupata WeapoṇThe other element is this weapon itself.

 Just as in the first panel of the obverse